sap-tutorials/sap-build-apps/tutorials/build-apps-cap-app/build-apps-cap-app.md

 ### Manage Risks – Add logic to load data
-The **Add Risk** page can be used to add a new risk or update an existing risk if navigating from an existing risk.
+The **Manage Risks** page can be used to add a new risk or update an existing risk if navigating from an existing risk.

 The page has a page parameter.
 If sent, the page is for updating; if it's null, the page will be used to add a risk.